tk755/dotfiles/.bin/README.md

 `laptopkb` automatically enables or disables the laptop keyboard depending on whether an OLKB keyboard is connected.

-`sc` launches an screenshot selection tool.
+- `sc` launches an screenshot selection tool.

-`setdisplay` configures connected monitors and sets wallpaper image based on the hostname of the machine.
+- `setdisplay` configures the monitors by setting their resolution and wallpaper based on the hostname of the machine.